 Gastronomy & Wine

 Despite its small size, Gigondas boasts a surprising number of excellent restaurants to suit all occasions and budgets.
-The top of our list is L’Oustalet, on Place Gabrielle Andeol.
+The top of our list is L’Oustalet on Place Gabrielle Andeol.
 Gastronomic with a capital G, this restaurant is one of Gigondas’ best addresses; it serves mouthwatering local dishes in a relaxed, friendly setting.
 Carre Gourmand on Rue du Corps de Garde is another excellent choice, not least because of its gorgeous alfresco terrace and keenly priced set lunch menu.
-Also, there are several wine shops dotted around Gigondas, some of which also serve nibbles such as bread, cheeses, and charcuterie, with a glass of something local, of course.
+Also, several wine shops are dotted around Gigondas, some of which also serve nibbles such as bread, cheeses, and charcuterie, with a glass of something local.

-Speaking of wine, you’re in luck as Gigondas is some of the best red produced in the southern Rhone Valley.
-Grenache is the backbone of the region, although Syrah and Mourvedre also play an essential role in adding structure, freshness, and vigor to the blend.
-Gigondas reds (there is no white) are typically robust, concentrated wines requiring five or six years’ aging to show their hand.
-Situated beneath the Dentelles de Montmirail, Gigondas’ top vineyards produce wines to rival Chateauneuf du Pape’s best.
+Speaking of wine, you’re in luck, as Gigondas is some of the best red produced in the southern Rhone Valley.
+Grenache is the region’s backbone, although Syrah and Mourvedre also play an essential role in adding structure, freshness, and vigor to the blend.
+Gigondas reds (there is no white) are typically robust, concentrated wines requiring five or six years of aging to show their hand.
+Situated beneath the Dentelles de Montmirail, Gigondas’top vineyards produce wines to rival Chateauneuf du Pape’s best.
 However, prices are generally very reasonable considering the quality on offer.

 Highlights